securanota/explorethebook/content/legal/_index.md

 - Evangelism and discipleship
 - Small group studies
 - Seminary and theological education

-### Commercial Use
-Our public domain dedication allows commercial use, including:
 - Publishing in books or magazines
 - Including in paid courses or seminars
 - Selling as part of commercial products